ManyCoding/mlar/README.md

 # mlp - media library parser
-Traverses through input folder and renames albums' cover and artwork folders.
+Traverses through the input folder and renames albums' covers and artwork folders.
 Considers an album folder as a folder with one or more audio files (m4a, flac).

 ## Installation